 Save Thousands with Quick Installations for Faster ROI

 Picture this: The manufacturing integration technician arrives, ready to install your long-awaited machine monitoring, PDM software or DNC software.
 But within the first 10 minutes, there’s a problem—there’s no login credentials available and your IT staff is occupied with another project.
 You put in a support ticket to your Managed Services Provider (MSP).
 The technician waits.
 Then waits some more.
-You also learn the IP address that was previously provided are not configured for the proper VLAN.
+You also learn the IP address that was previously provided is not configured for the proper VLAN.
 Before you know it, the billable hours are stacking up.

 Sound familiar?
 Hopefully not.